moby/moby/docs/sources/articles/https.md

 Next, we're going to sign the public key with our CA:

-Since tls connections can be made via IP address as well as dns name, this extension allows for your client to connect via IP address.
-You will need to replace $YOUR_IP_ADDRESS with your IP address.
-If there is more than one simply continue to add them separated by commas.
+Since TLS connections can be made via IP address as well as DNS name, they need to be specified when creating the certificate.
+For example, to allow connections using `10.10.10.20` and `127.0.0.1`:

-    $ echo subjectAltName = IP:$YOUR_PUBLIC_IP > extfile.cnf
+    $ echo subjectAltName = IP:10.10.10.20,IP:127.0.0.1 > extfile.cnf

     $ openssl x509 -req -days 365 -in server.csr -CA ca.pem -CAkey ca-key.pem \
       -CAcreateserial -out server-cert.pem -extfile extfile.cnf